Life insurance with living benefits

 What are the different types of living benefits riders?

-• Critical illness rider Covers qualifying critical illnesses that come with high medical costs and shortened life expectancy, such as ALS, heart attack, kidney failure, life-threatening cancer, and stroke.
+• A critical illness rider is similar to the above, but you qualify to withdraw money if you’re diagnosed with a sudden illness that comes with high medical costs and shortened life expectancy, such as heart attack, kidney failure, life-threatening cancer, or stroke.

 Ready to shop for life insurance?